decentraland/adr/content/ADR-155-scene-triggers-custom-animations.md

 Discuss the potential alternatives and their impact.
 What alternatives are being considered, their benefits, their costs (team resources, money, time frames), and mitigations for any drawbacks.
 -->

-Discuss the potential alternatives and their impact.
-What alternatives are being considered, their benefits, their costs (team resources, money, time frames), and mitigations for any drawbacks.
+Discuss the potential alternatives, their impact, which ones are being considered, their benefits, their costs (team resources, money, time frames), and mitigations for any drawbacks.

 ## Specification